Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### saveSectionsAsBookmarks

 Whether or not to save sections as bookmarks.
-Overriding this to `false` will ONLY save the page reordering and rotating when sectioning is done.
+Overriding this to `false` only saves the page reordering and rotating when sectioning is done.

 Default value: `true`

 ### enablePageObfuscation

-Whether or not OpenContent should Obfuscate pages when transforming them.
-This is to prevent users from viewing a secure document through the network calls.
+Whether or not OpenContent should obfuscate pages when transforming them.
+This is to prevent users from viewing a secure document through network calls.

 Default value: `false`

 ### enableSecureViewingOverlay

 Whether or not to apply the secure viewing overlay to pages when viewing them.
-This overlay shows the display name of the user viewing.
-Displays the current username on the document and the date when they were viewing it.
+This overlay shows the display name of the user viewing the page.
+Displays the current username on the document and the date when they viewed it.

 Default value: `false`

 ### enableAEVTOverlays

 Whether or not to enable functionality for AEVT (Optimus Transformations) overlays.
-When `true`, additional parameters are passed on the MAV and sent to the transform and `getThumbnails` requests, providing the necessary properties to OpenOverlay.
-With the default setting, `false`, no functionality is added.
+When `true` (and AEVT is enabled), overlays are applied where configured.

 Default value: `false`